-Reference Description and Material Accounting Po olicies relating to Contro lled Recurrent Pay rments Controlled Recurrent Payments (CRP) are revenue received from the ACT Government to fund the costs of delivering outputs.
-Community Service Obligations (CSO) are received by the 'Burley Griffin Agency' for the provision of waster management services to the public at subsidised rates.
+Description and Material Accounting Policies relating to Controlled Recurrent Payments Reference Controlled Recurrent Payments (CRP) are revenue received from the ACT Government to fund the costs of delivering outputs.
+Community Service Obligations (CSO) are received by the 'Burley Griffin Agency' for the provision of waste management services to the public at subsidised rates.
 AASB 1058.10 CRP and CSO are recognised when the Agency gains control over the funding which is obtained upon the receipt of cash, given they do not contain enforceable and sufficiently specific performance obligations as defined by AASB 15.
-Capital injection appropriations are not recognised as income, but instead are recognised as equity injections and a cas inflow which is used to purchase/build an asset(s) or to reduce a liability(s).
-Column Heading Explanations The Original Budget column shows the amounts that appear in the Statement of C ash Flows in the Bu ldget Papers.
-Thi amount also appears in the Statement of Cash Flows.
+Capital injection appropriations are not recognised as income, but instead are recognised as equity injections and a cash inflow which is used to purchase/build an asset(s) or to reduce a liability(s).
+Column Heading Explanations The Original Budget column shows the amounts that appear in the Statement of Cash Flows in the Budget Papers.
+This amount also appears in the Statement of Cash Flows.
 The Total Appropriated column is inclusive of all appropriation variations occurring after the Original Budget.
-The Appropriation Drawn is the total a appears in the Statement of Cash Flows. received by the A gency during the y ear.
-This amour Original Budget 2022 \$'000 Total Appropriated 2022 \$'000 Appropriation Drawn 2022 \$'000 Appropriatio Draw 202 \$'00 Controlled AASB 1058.26 (c) Controlled Recurrent Payments AASB 1058.26 (c) AASB 1059.39 Controlled Recurrent Payments Community Service Obligations AASB 1058.26 (c) AASB 1059.39 ACT Disclosure Policy AASB 1004.64(a) AASB 1058.26 (c) AASB 1059.39 ACT Disclosure Policy AASB 1004.64(a), 48 AASB 1059.39 Community Service Obligations AASB 1058.26 (c) AASB 1059.39 ACT Disclosure Policy AASB 1004.64(a), 48 Community Service Obligations Capital Injections s to be read in conjunction on with the accomp panying notes.
-AASB 1058.26 (c) AASB 1059.39 ACT Disclosure Policy AASB 1004.64(a), 48 Community Service Obligations Capital Injections Total Controlled Appropriation trolled Recurrer
+The Appropriation Drawn is the total amount of appropriation received by the Agency during the year.
+This amount appears in the Statement of Cash Flows.
+Original Total Appropriation Appropriation Appropriated Budget Drawn Drawn 2023 2023 2023 2022 \$'000 \$'000 \$'000 \$'000 Controlled AASB 1004.64(a) Controlled Recurrent Payments AASB 1058.26 (c) AASB 1059.39 ACT Disclosure Policy Community Service Obligations AASB 1004.64(a), 48 Capital Injections AASB 1059.39 Total Controlled Appropriation The above Statement of Appropriation is to be read in conjunction with the accompanying notes.
+Variances between '2022-23 Controlled Recurrent Payments Appropriation Drawn' and '2021-22 Controlled Recurrent Payments Appropriation Drawn'

 The increase in CRP was due to the transfer of the Heritage and Environment function from ABC Directorate to 'Burley Griffin Agency'.
-Please refer to Note 30 Restructure of Administrative Arrangements for further details.
+Please Refer to Note 30 Restructure of Administrative Arrangements for further details.

-'Burley Griffin Agency' Statement of Appropriation - Continued For the Year Ended 30 June 2022
+'Burley Griffin Agency' Statement of Appropriation - Continued For the Year Ended 30 June 2023

-Reference Variances between 'Original Budget', 'Total Appropriated' and 'App ropriation Drawn ' Controlled Recurrent Payments (CRP) Capital Injections (CI) Reconciliation of Appropriation for 2021-22 \$'000 \$'000 Original Appropriation Supplementary Appropriation (Financial Management Act (FMA) s.13) Transfer of Appropriation from CRP to Expenses on Behalf of the Territory (EBT) (FMA s.14) Transfer of Appropriation from CI to CRP (FMA s.14A) Transfer of Appropriation from EBT to CRP (FMA s.15A) Administrative Arrangements Transfer (FMA s.16) 1 Appropriation for accrued employee entitlements (FMA s.16A) Rollover of Undisbursed Appropriation (FMA s.16B) Variation of appropriations for Commonwealth grants (FMA s.17) Treasurer's Advance (FMA s.18) Total Appropriated Budget Rollovers 2 Controlled Appropriation Drawn
+Controlled Recurrent Payments (CRP) Capital Injection: (CI) Reconciliation of Appropriation for 2022-23 \$'000 \$'000 Original Appropriation Supplementary Appropriation (Financial Management Act (FMA) s.13) Transfer of Appropriation from CRP to Expenses on Behalf of the Territory (EBT) (FMA s.14) Transfer of Appropriation from CI to CRP (FMA s.14A) Transfer of Appropriation from EBT to CRP (FMA s.15A) Administrative Arrangements Transfer (FMA s.16) 1 Appropriation for accrued employee entitlements (FMA s.16A) Rollover of Undisbursed Appropriation (FMA s.16B) Variation of appropriations for Commonwealth grants (FMA s.17) Treasurer's Advance (FMA s.18) Total Appropriated Budget Rollovers 2 Controlled Appropriation Drawn

-1. The difference between the Original Budget and the Total Appropriated is mainly due to an Administrative Arrangement that occurred on 7 January 2022, where the Agency gained the Heritage and Environment Division from the ABC Directorate.
+^{1.} The difference between the Original Budget and the Total Appropriated is mainly due to an administrative arrangement that occurred on 7 January 2023, where the Agency gained the Heritage and Environment Division from the ABC Directorate.
 The heritage function is responsible for the development of heritage policy as well as the maintenance of a number of large heritage assets.
 The environment function is responsible for the development of policy frameworks and providing advice on the management and protection of the environment.
 For further details see Note 30 Restructure of Administrative Arrangements.